Riverside Inverclyde - Freedom of Information.

-Riverside Inverclyde is not currently operating any funding awards’ programmes.
+Riverside Inverclyde is not currently operating any funding award programmes.

 CLASS 5: HOW WE MANAGE OUR HUMAN, PHYSICAL AND INFORMATION RESOURCE

-Information on land and property assets is available on request, but can alternatively be viewed on http://www.riversideinverclyde.com/property-section/.
+Information on land and property assets is available on request, but can alternatively be viewed at: http://www.riversideinverclyde.com/property-section/.

 Riverside Inverclyde's Property Holding Company Board is responsible for managing Riverside Inverclyde's property portfolio.

 There is a daily back-up made of data on Riverside Inverclyde's server and in a cloud based arrangement.